MicrosoftDocs/OfficeDocs-O365SecComp-pr.pt-BR/SecurityCompliance/security-dashboard.md

 Para exibir o painel de segurança, na [a segurança do Office 365 &amp; Centro de conformidade](go-to-the-securitycompliance-center.md), vá para o **gerenciamento de ameaça** \> **painel**.

 > [!NOTE]
-> Você deve ser um Office 365 administrador global, administrador de segurança ou leitor de segurança para exibir o painel de segurança.
+> Você deve ser um administrador global do Office 365, um administrador de segurança ou um leitor de segurança para exibir o painel de segurança.
 Consulte [Permissions in a segurança do Office 365 &amp; Centro de conformidade](permissions-in-the-security-and-compliance-center.md).

 ## <a name="threat-protection-status"></a>Status de proteção de ameaça